seotanvirbd/amazon_scraping_with_browser_console/README.md

 // ✅ Downloads: scraped_products.json, scraped_products.csv, scraped_products.xlsx
 ```
-// Here 1 st parameter "products" is a variable which will be changed according to websites and the 2nd parameter 'scraped_products' is the name of the file.
-You can change it according to your needs
+<mark>⚠️ Here 1st parameter "products" is a variable which will be changed according to websites and the 2nd parameter 'scraped_products' is the name of the file.
+You can change it according to your needs</mark>

 ## 🎯 What You Can Scrape